 Actually, I do kind of know what has come over me.
 It’s not just random, uncontrolled boldness or some kind of sadistic desire to punish myself.
 I discovered a few months ago that the plotting skills I always lacked, which I had always believed were innate, are actually learnable!

 In preparation for NaNoWriMo (National Novel Writing Month), I’ve been reading two books about writing: Story Engineering by Larry Brooks and Plot and Structure by James Scott Bell, and they have been unlocking EVERYTHING for me!
-And actually, I have to give credit to this blog for writers I started following several month’s ago (Kristen Lamb’s blog) that has equipped and inspired me in SO many ways and from whence I was referred these books.
+And I have to give credit to this blog for writers I started following several month’s ago (Kristen Lamb’s blog) that has equipped and inspired me in SO many ways and where I found out about these books.

 Here’s to a new adventure and the persistence to see it through!